docquantum/java-boggle/README.md

 - For multiplayer, "number of players" corresponds to number of people who will connect, not total players.

+Commit 3b8de62 (18:48):
+- Can now be compiled to jar via `mvn package` and a springboard jar can be found in the 'target' folder

 ##  Description

 Procrastination Pastimes wants you to develop a computer game of Boggle.
 The